Italy–United States relations: 18th, 19th, and early 20th Century

 Before 1861, no singular Italian nation state existed.
 The Italian Peninsula was instead divided among several smaller states, each of which the United States established diplomatic relations with.
 Many of these smaller Italian states were among the first countries in the world to recognize the independence of and maintain diplomatic relations with the United States.
 For example, the Republic of Genoa officially recognized U.S. independence in 1792 and consular relations were established with the Papal States in 1797.
 During the Risorgimento, the smaller states inhabiting the Italian Peninsula unified to form the Kingdom of Italy.
 The United States officially recognized the Kingdom of Italy on April 11, 1861.

-During the First Barbary War (1801-1805), the United States was allied with the Kingdom of Sicily against the Barbary corsairs due to a shared interest by both countries in putting an end to the disruption of trade on the Mediterranean Sea caused by the corsairs.
+During the First Barbary War (1801–1805), the United States was allied with the Kingdom of Sicily against the Barbary corsairs due to a shared interest by both countries in putting an end to the disruption of trade on the Mediterranean Sea caused by the corsairs.

 Both Italy and the United States were part of the Eight-Nation Alliance that intervened in the Boxer Rebellion in China from 1899 to 1901.

 From the 1880s to 1920, more than 4 million Italians emigrated to the United States and accounted for more than 10 percent of the country's foreign-born population.
-Italian Americans faced rampant hostility and discrimination due in large part to being Catholic in a majority Protestant nation with a long history of anti-Catholic sentiment.
-Italian immigration to the United States tapered off in the 1920s largely because of passage of the Immigration Act of 1924, which caused Italian immigration to fall more than 90 percent.
+Italian Americans faced rampant hostility and discrimination.

+Italian immigration to the United States dramatically declined tapered off in the 1920s largely because of passage of the Immigration Act of 1924.

 After the deaths of 11 Italians during a mass lynching in 1891, relations between the nations were strained.
 The Italian government demanded that the lynch mob be brought to justice and reparations be paid to the dead men's families.
 When the U.S. declined to prosecute the mob leaders, Italy recalled its ambassador from Washington in protest.
 The U.S. followed suit, recalling its delegation from Rome.
 Diplomatic relations remained at an impasse for over a year.
 When President Benjamin Harrison agreed to pay a $25,000 indemnity to the victims' families, Congress tried unsuccessfully to intervene, accusing him of "unconstitutional executive usurpation of Congressional powers".